sungnga/jbook-cli-app/README.md

 - Let's take the all the logic code around onLoad and extract it into a separate second plugin file.
 This will make it easier for us to understand all the different plugins inside of our project and it will make it easier to reuse these plugins in the future as our project grows
 - Import the second plugin file in the main index.tsx file and then call the plugin method inside the plugins array

+### Loading CSS files
+- Docs for loading CSS files: https://esbuild.github.io/content-types/#css
+- Whenever ESBuild does some bundling, if we import CSS, ESBuild is going to output two separate files.
+The first containing all the JS code and the second containing all the CSS.
+In a normal circumstance, ESBuild will write these two output files to a file system.
+However, in our app, we don't have a file system for ESBuild to write to.
+We will get an error when we import a CSS file, even though we successfully able to fetch the CSS data from unpkg.com
+- One work-around is to inject the CSS data into a JS code snippet and insert it into the DOM
+- If the fileType is `css`, then we use this JS code snippet as contents property.
+Otherwise, use the data that we get back from the request as contents